pablocru/static-site-optimizer/README.md

           uses: actions/checkout@<version>
     ```

-2. Call the `static-website-minifier-workflow` in your own workflow.
+2. Call the `static-site-optimizer` in your own workflow.

     ```yml
         - name: Minify html, css and js files
-          uses: pabcrudel/static-website-minifier-workflow@<version>
+          uses: pabcrudel/static-site-optimizer@<version>
     ```

     A project path could be provided.
 By default, the project path will be the